vweevers/common-changelog/README.md

 **Write changelogs for humans.**

 Common Changelog is a style guide for changelogs, adapted from and a stricter subset of [Keep a Changelog](https://keepachangelog.com/).
 It embraces the guiding principle of [Keep a Changelog](https://keepachangelog.com/) that changelogs must be written by humans and for humans, while recognizing that a clean changelog starts with a clean git history.
-Let them strenghten each other.
+Let them strengthen each other.

 [![draft](https://img.shields.io/badge/status-draft-orange)](https://github.com/vweevers/common-changelog)
 [![Common Changelog](https://common-changelog.org/badge.svg)](https://common-changelog.org)